valpackett/awesome-gtk/README.md

 # awesome-gtk

-This is a list of native [GTK 3](https://en.wikipedia.org/wiki/GTK%2B) applications .
+This is a list of native [GTK](https://en.wikipedia.org/wiki/GTK%2B) (3 and eventually 4) applications.

 ## Applications